 The hospital Mum was in, was the same hospital my Dad had been in several years before.
 The doctors told Dad to get his affairs in order before he went into the hospital, so as you can imagine it was a horrible time for Dad and everyone else.

-Despite my desire to not dwell on the past, walking through the same hospital years later bought back some bad memories that I had to deal with.
+Despite my desire to not dwell on the past, walking through the doors of the same hospital years later bought back some bad memories and painful feelings that I had to deal with.

 As a blogger and writer, you can use both good and bad memories in your writing.

-Here are seven tips for writing about your past experiences, without sabotaging your present.
+Here are seven tips for writing about the past, without sabotaging your present.

 1. Balance facts and emotion